dev-wooyeon/dev-wooyeon/README.md

 - Working as a junior-level Back-end Engineer
 - Mainly using Java, and Recently studying **object orientation**
 - I think developers should be able to make good choices.
-- So, I try to have ability to make many choices while enjoying learning.
+- So, I try to have ability to make many choices while enjoying learning.

 **`💼 Experience`**
 - Monolith : BackEnd Developer  (Apr 2023 ~ current)